cgilchriest-dcccd/civil-and-chemical-engineering/README.md

 ## Chemical and Civil Engineering in Dallas-Ft.Worth

-### You can explore this map [as its own web page here](https://cgilchriest-dcccd.github.io/civil-and-chemical-engineering/)
+## Web Map of Local Demand

-Jobs and openings in Civil and Chemical Engineering occupations in Dallas-Ft.Worth.
+### Explore a map jobs and openings in Civil and Chemical Engineering occupations in Dallas-Ft.Worth [as its own web page here](https://cgilchriest-dcccd.github.io/civil-and-chemical-engineering/)

 ## Contact
 Please contact cgilchriest@dallascollege.edu with questions.